-A week later, the ice and sleet having practically vanished, the downtown streets once again bustled with traffic; the sidewalks held pedestrians, briskly scurrying about their business or pleasure.
-One would never know the devastation of the former week had it not been for the still lingering frigid air.
-The sky was clear, blue and sunny.
+A week later, the ice and sleet practically having vanished, the downtown streets once again bustled with traffic; the sidewalks held pedestrians, briskly scurrying about their business or pleasure.
+One would never know the devastation of the prior week had it not been for the still lingering frigid air.
+The sky was bright, blue and sunny.

 Jennifer entered Johnny Mac’s office, carrying folders of work – letters to be answered, inquiries, etc. – and placed them on his desk.
 Noticing her boss’ sullen appearance, she asked tenderly, “Something bothering you, Johnny?”

 “Just concerned about the party tonight at my place,” he answered.
 “I’ve never done anything like this before.
 It has always been difficult for me.
 I always thought I was most happy with my career that brought me all this,” he said gesturing about the office of his accomplishments, “and even in my solitude,” he continued.
 “But I was wrong.
-I’m wondering who will come tonight if anybody will come.”
+I’m wondering who will come tonight if anybody comes.”

 “I saw the announcement on the bulletin board,” Jennifer said.
 “I’m planning to be there.
 Sounds like fun.”

 “I was hoping at least you would come,” he responded.

 “I’ll see that others know about the party too,” Jennifer assured him.

 “Thanks, but it’s not required, you know.
 I mean only if they want to.
-They must want to come.
+They have to want to come.
 It’s understandable if they don’t come.
 The announcement was almost a last minute thing,” Johnny Mac responded shyly.
 “They may have other plans.”

 “Sure,” Jennifer said, sprouting her dimpled smile, yet a puzzled countenance.

 “Thanks, sir.”
 She paused momentarily.
 Then, with no further word coming, he had turned about peering out the window, she exited the office.

-The preparations done, except for a few last minute touch-ups, Johnny Mac examined it all again.
+The preparations finished, except for a few last minute touch-ups, Johnny Mac examined it all again.
 In shimmering foil, HAPPY NEW YEAR hung above the fireplace, a Christmas tree sparkled in the corner, sandwich bits, cookies, etc., and a pink punch ornamented a linen covered table.